abelsune/varieties_of_information/content/authors/admin/_index.md

 ---
 # Display name
-title: Paco Merla
+title: Abel Suñé

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Graduate Stuent

 # Organizations/Affiliations
 organizations: